vtclab/analyzer-public/README.md

 | **Common abilities** | |
 | Packet filtering | Each stream has three-state mode selector: <ul><li>**Not selected** (✘) - headers from this stream won't be displayed in the list</li><li>**Selected, this stream only** (➔) - headers will be displayed, without contained streams</li><li>**Selected, with children** (✔) - headers from this stream and any contained stream will be displayed in the list</li></ul>

+## Important notes
+* The processing of the file is done locally in your browser. **No file content is sent to our servers**
+* We still send some telemetry to help us understand the problem.
+Open browser's console to check the messages sent to our server.

 ## Feedback
 Feel free to ask questions and share your thoughts about the app using GitHub issues.
 If you don't want others to see your message, contact us at analyzer@vtclab.com.